TwirlingGoddess/Complete-Me/README.md

 It explores actions on a tree's node using methods such as insert(), search(), suggest(), wordCount(), populate(), and contains().

-Feel free to import this file as a node module to help you implement auto-completely in form fields.
+Feel free to import this file as a node module to help you implement auto-completely in form fields using the search() method.

 This binary search tree is also fully tested.